 One way in which this goal is achieved is by enhancing the role, influence, and contributions of IAAP to international organizations, such as the United Nations, the World Health Organization, the International Labor Organization, and many others.
 IAAP contributes to the development and implementation of social policies of these organizations by increasing the participation of Divisions and members in conducting applied research and publishing White Papers on topics of interest and relevance.
 IAAP has, in this regard, representatives to the UN in New York, Vienna and Geneva.

 Activities and reports from IAAP's United Nations Team are available through the United Nations pages.

 The Call for UN-Relevant White Papers was issued in May, 2017.

-The IAAP Board created a Task Force on Terrorism during its 2016 meeting in Yokohama.
+The IAAP Board created a Task Force on Terrorism and Peace Building during its 2016 meeting in Yokohama.
 Violence and terrorism are profoundly changing the world we live in, affecting our effectiveness, security and well-being.
 A better understanding of what spurs violence and terrorism in today’s world is needed to develop more effective approaches to thwart violence and terrorism in the world.